 should all vanish at the two boundaries

 As a consequence, to describe the convergence towards the equilibrium state $P_{eq}(x)$, it is often simpler to rewrite the spectral decomposition of Eq. \ref{FPspectralq}

-in terms of the left eigenvectors $l_n(x)$ alone, since they satisfy the simpler boundary conditions of Eq. \ref{jnleft}, while the orthonormalization of Eq. \ref{ortholr} translates into the orthogonal property with respect to the equilibrium measure $P_{eq}(x)$
+in terms of the left eigenvectors $l_n(x)$ alone, since they satisfy the simpler boundary conditions of Eq. \ref{jnrightzero}, while the bi-orthonormalization of Eq. \ref{ortholr} translates into the orthogonal family property for the left eigenvectors $l_n(x)$ with respect to the equilibrium measure $P_{eq}(x)$